Brigada: Winter 1997

 Night falls, and Fil is still under surgery, Olga meanwhile is learning to drive with Maks (now her and Ivan's personal bodyguard), on the Kutuzovsky Prospekt, where Pchyola catches up with her.
 He tells her on the phone not to tell Max about him and asks her to stop at the pharmacy and come in alone.
 There he tells her that the camcorder which Fil borrowed remained turned on, and that right now it is at Anyuta's house (Fil returned it to her after realizing that it was Gordon's camera).
 Max upon seeing Pchyola immediately calls Shmit, who arrives and brings him to the hospital.

 Olga meanwhile comes to Anyuta's home and confronts her, forcing to abandon the affair with Sasha, and to return the camera.
 At the hospital Pchyola is met with Bely and Kosmos holding pistols, they are interrupted by a nurse asking for anyone with Type B negative blood for Fil.
 Sasha points to Pchyola who makes a transfusion to the still unconscious Fila, after the operation was finally completed.

 Kosmos then tells Bely that he will not have the courage to kill Pchyola, to which Sasha replies that neither will he.
 Kos advises Sasha to have Shmit do it.
 To calm his nerves, Sasha asks Kosmos for cocaine, stating that, he spent many years selling it but never tried it, though after a second attempt he feels nothing.
 At this moment Olga and Maks burst in with the camcorder.
 Sasha shouts at Olga, but Maks intervenes and plays the tape, which shows how Gordon plants the bomb inside the head of mannequin that Fil brought with him.
-Kosmos remembers that Gordon was borrowed half a million from Fil, but lacked the means to pay it off.
+Kosmos remembers that Gordon has borrowed half a million from Fil, but lacked the means to pay it off.
 Realizing what has happened, Kosmos pleads to Pchyola for his mistake.
-The 1997 part of the film ends when Olga walks in on the drunken Kosmos, Sasha and Pchyola and tells then that Fil is in a coma.
+The 1997 part of the film ends when Olga walks in on the drunken Kosmos, Sasha and Pchyola and tells them that Fil is in a coma.